About our budget 2026-27

 Prudent approach to managing our finances

-These proposals are achievable because of our long-standing approach to careful financial management and planning, which encompasses managing risk responsibly, operating within our means and investing wisely.
+This budget is achievable because of our long-standing approach to careful financial management and planning, which encompasses managing risk responsibly, operating within our means and investing wisely.

 Mitigating risks and safeguarding future services

-We acknowledge that rising costs, increasing demand for services and ongoing reductions in central government funding will continue to place pressure on budgets in the medium term.
+We acknowledge that rising costs, increasing demand for services and reductions in central government funding will continue to place pressure on budgets in the medium term.
 With this in mind, we are taking proactive steps to streamline operations and make savings in an effort to protect services and ensure a stable financial position in the future.

 How your council tax is shared